Schiiss/blog/_posts/2025-11-18-why-detecting-o&g-pipeline-anomalies-is-so-hard.md

 ## ⏭️ Next Steps

 The ML model is just one piece of broader operational architecture.
-The output needs to be trusted, repeatable, and actionable across hundreds of pipeline systems with different equipment, environmental conditions, batching schedules, and product characteristics.
+The output needs to be trusted, repeatable, and actionable across hundreds of pipeline systems with different equipment, environmental conditions, and product characteristics.

 We’re approaching the next stage in three main areas: